TIME BANDITS

 "I can look right in your eye and tell you true."

-"She looked in my eyes and lied."
+"She looked right in my eyes and lied."

 * What I wrote is by no means definite and it's important to know that George Harrison fans still debate over whether George was saying this or something else.
 Here are a few links to that,